Colic should go away by the time your baby is 4 months old. Until then, try these tips. They may give both of you some relief.

 Help them swallow less air.
 Try a special bottle designed to reduce gas or a nipple with a smaller hole.
 Sit them up while they eat so they swallow less air.
 Remember to burp them during and after feedings.

 Soothe Your Baby With Sound and Motion

-Use motion to soothe.
+Walk or rock.
 Motion helps calm babies.
-Put your baby in a sling carrier on the front of your body and walk around.
-The combined warmth and rhythm may lull her to sleep.
+Walk around with your baby in a baby carrier (the kind you wear over your chest).
+The combined warmth and rhythm may lull them to sleep.

 Use sound to calm your baby.
-Many babies respond well to the gentle hum of some machines, such as a:
+Many babies respond well to the gentle hum of a machine, such as a:

-But don’t put your baby on top of a dryer -- not even in a carrier or car seat -- because of the risk of falls.
+- Clothes dryer (But don’t be tempted to put your baby on top of a dryer -- not even in a carrier or car seat -- because they could fall.

 Calm Your Baby’s Senses